 “If there is magic on the planet it is contained in the water” (Loren Eiseley – American anthropologist, philosopher & natural science writer).

 I am fascinated by our pagan roots, and by how they blossom again and again through time.
 I’m currently reading “The Wine of Angels” by Phil Rickman.
-Rickman of course, as his fans know well, loves to explore the desire and longing found in many English communities for ancient traditions, landscape mysteries, and folk religion, as he draws it all together into a crime mystery presided over by Merrily Watkins, woman priest and deliverance expert.
+Rickman of course, as his fans know well, loves to explore the desire and longing found in many English communities for ancient traditions, landscape mysteries, and folk religion, as he draws it all together into a crime mystery set on the Welsh border, presided over by Merrily Watkins, local Ledwardine priest and deliverance expert.

 Anthropologists at the University of California tell us that virtually any pool made accessible to the public qualifies as a wishing well.
 Offering money to water is an old tradition that can be dated back to Roman-British or Celtic mythology.
 Since then it has evolved from a religious ritual into a fun, yet superstitious cultural practice… which can be most effectively explained by relationships with the supernatural.